LeSpocky/ptxdist/doc/ref_parameter.rst

   For the specified package (or all selected packages), check the MD5 sums of license files.

+``lint``
+  check the BSP and PTXdist for all kinds of issues.
+These are not checks for things that cause build errors.
+Instead the checks look for inconsistencies that may cause hidden problems.

 ``list-packages``
   print a list of all selected packages.
 This list does not include the host and cross tools.